Review: Is Stellaris Worth Playing?

 While Stardock still has a horse in the race, and Galactic Civilizations 4 could one day rival Stellaris, for now it is a one-sided contest.
 I fully recommend Stellaris to all fans of real-time and grand strategy games.

-Is Stellaris Worth Playing in 2025?
+Is Stellaris Worth Playing?

 We found Stellaris to be a masterpiece of a game, meaning it is a must-play for almost every gamer, due to its near-perfect gameplay experience.